jbhopkins/bioxtasraw/docs/source/tutorial/s2_align.rst

 *************************
 .. _raw_supcomb:

-CIFSUP from the ATSAS suite can be used to align two PDB files.
+CIFSUP from the ATSAS suite can be used to align two PDB/mmCIF files.
 In this context, one model (the reference) is the high resolution structure while the other (the target) is the bead model reconstruction.